iconify/iconify/plugins/tailwind/README.md

 It can be used with Tailwind CSS 4, but requires creating a config file.

-For Tailwind CSS 4 there is [a new plugin in a different repository](https://github.com/iconify/iconify-tailwind).
+For Tailwind CSS 4 there is [a new plugin in a different repository](https://github.com/iconify/iconify-tailwind), available on NPM as [`@iconify/tailwind4`](https://www.npmjs.com/package/@iconify/tailwind4).

 ## Usage